 Your maid of honor is your number one gal—and has put in the pre-wedding time and effort to prove it—so of course, you want everyone to know that she’s playing an extra-special role on your wedding day.
 And while dressing her differently from the rest of your ‘maids is a quick and easy way to set her apart, that might not fly with your wedding-day aesthetic.
-We asked our experts to share a few different ways to make sure your MOH stands out, no matter what you want your bridal party portraits to look like.

-If you want all of your bridesmaids to be matchy-matchy, but still want to distinguish your maid of honor, keep the change super simple.
+If you want all of your bridesmaids to be matchy-matchy, but still want to distinguish your maid of honor, the difference can be simple.
 When you’re picking your bridesmaids’ dresses, opt for a line that offers multiple strap options or necklines in the same colors and fabrics.
 This will allow your MOH to rock a strapless neckline while everyone else has cap sleeves, or she can go for a one-shoulder design instead of a sweetheart neckline.
 These adjustments can also be made when she’s having her dress tailored—just make sure to order a little extra fabric if you’re planning to add on to the existing design.

 Another great way to make your MOH stand out is with her accessories.
 Dress all your ladies in the same gown, then gift your maid of honor with a bejeweled belt or gorgeous hair accessory like this pearl number that will catch the light and set her apart.